-In the first of a new series of posts with Nicki Kinton of NK Credit Consultancy PPD is looking at the typical excuses that suppliers often hear when chasing late payments and asking Nicki how best to handle them.
+This is a series of Q & A interviews with Nicki Kinton of NK Credit Consultancy in which PPD is looking at the typical excuses that suppliers often hear when chasing late payments, and asking Nicki how best to handle them.

 How often do you hear this excuse when managing credit control on behalf of your clients?

 It’s quite a common response from smaller businesses when the person responsible for paying the bills wears more than one hat in the business.
 There isn’t an accounts team, just a person who does the accounts and they are probably focused on one of their other responsibilities at the time you call if you get this response.

 You may also find that in some larger organisations the accounts payable team don’t take calls at certain times of day because the staff are focused on a particular task, such as query management or the payment run.